 I believe in the beauty of simplicity.
-Years from now, it's not cute props, elaborate set-ups or Pinterest-inspired poses that you'll want to remember.
+Years from now, it's not the trendy props or elaborate set-ups that you'll want to remember.
 It's the love.

 I want to preserve these memories for you in heartfelt and authentic portraits, in images that speak of love and joy and connection.

 My images are a mixture of posed and unposed, but are never stiff.
 I capture portraits that look and feel relaxed by offering plenty of direction when it's needed, and more importantly, making it a priority to help you and your little ones feel comfortable in front of the camera.